-- Each student living in a residence hall is responsible for keeping current their college, home, and emergency address on file with the Office of Residence Life, 111 Catskill Hall, telephone 607-746-4630, email ResLife@delhi.edu. - 3.
+- 2. All students living in the residence halls are responsible for keeping current on file with the Office of Residence Life their permanent home address (via the BroncoWeb) and their emergency contact information (via the online Student Housing Management System). - 3.
 You are responsible for locking your door and carrying your key and student ID card at all times.
 The key may not be duplicated. - 4.
 If your key is missing, you should inform your RD immediately.
-Students that loose or do not return their assigned key when they check-out of the residence hall will be charged for the lock-change and key replacement.
+Students that loose or do not return their assigned key when they check-out of the residence hall room will be charged for the lock-change and key replacement.
 Your student ID card will permit you entrance to your residence hall (and your suite in Catskill Hall).
 Entrance doors may not be propped open for any reason.
 It is the responsibility of all residents to make sure residence hall entrance doors are properly closed. - 5.
 The campus provides a voicemail system as part of the telephone service to each residence hall room.
 Students are responsible for checking their voicemail, as this, along with student email, is a method many College faculty and staff will use to inform you of important information.
 Students should coordinate with their roommate(s) regarding programming the greeting and password for their voicemail. - 6.
 Residence Life staff alone assign students to specific rooms within the residence halls.
 Residents are prohibited from taking a roommate or permitting any part of the room to be shared by persons not duly assigned by the Office of Residence Life.
 Residents do not have a right to refuse a duly assigned roommate.
 During the period between the initial room assignment prior to the term through at least the second week of classes, no room change requests will be accepted.
 Once this freeze is lifted, requests may be made to your RD.